viamrobotics/docs/docs/installation/beaglebone-install.md

 ### Power your BeagleBone

 You need a data connection from the BeagleBone to your computer.
 A USB-C to USB-C from your computer to your BeagleBone is the most convenient method to make the data connection.
 Although it is possible to power the BeagleBone via its USB-C connection, we recommend that you use a separate 5VDC power source (e.g., 5VDC charger) via the BeagleBoard's barrel jack as that is more reliable.
 When powered on, you'll see the power (PWR or ON) LED lit steadily.
-Other LEDs will begin blinking within a minute or so.
 Within a minute or so, you should see the other LEDs blinking.

 ### Enable a network connection

 You will need to connect an ethernet cable to your BeagleBone in order to connect to it.
-If your computer supports mDNS (Multicast DNS), you should see your Beagle at <a href="beaglebone.local" target="_blank">beaglebone.local</a>.
+If your computer supports mDNS (Multicast DNS), you should see your Beagle at <a href="https://beaglebone.local" target="_blank">beaglebone.local</a>.
 Using any web browser (except Internet Explorer) you can test to see if your BeagleBone has successfully connected to the internet.

 {{% alert title="Note" color="note" %}}